mchav/mchav.github.io/_posts/2025-10-13-iris-classification-in-haskell.md

 ### Making Our Model Trainable

-We need to tell Hasktorch how to initialize our network with random weights.
+We need to tell Hasktorch how to initialise our network with random weights.
 This is similar to defining `__init__()` in a PyTorch `nn.Module`:

 ```haskell